 Color to be used at funerals

-Another point to take into consideration is color and the individual organising the funeral may have a colour scheme in mind.
+Another point to take into consideration is color and the individual organizing the funeral may have a color scheme in mind.
 It’s therefore wise to enquire prior to purchasing a funeral wreath.
-Flowers, especially those with bright hues, pose a significant effect on the ambience of the venue and the mood of those present there.
+Flowers, especially those with bright hues, pose a significant effect on the ambiance of the venue and the mood of those present there.

-Flower colour tends to come down to personal preference and many will often choose a hue that the deceased enjoyed.
-Both bright yellows and deep purples are common funeral colours.
+Flower color tends to come down to personal preference and many will often choose a hue that the deceased enjoyed.
+Both bright yellows and deep purples are common funeral colors.
 The flowers used generally don’t carry loud or glaring tones, and instead showcase soft and muted hues.

 Proper flower arrangements